A Global Translation and Transcreation Initiative

 We believe we can strengthen our connection to Sabad

-With the help of The Guru Granth Sahib Project in English, people from all around the world can build that deeper connection that they couldn’t before.
-Beyond that, there are increasing generations of Sikhs in the diaspora who do not consume Panjabi content, let alone the Guru Granth Sahib.
-The universal messages and timeless wisdom of Sabad are trapped behind a disconnection with the script and lexicon of the time.
+Through The Guru Granth Sahib Project, individuals from across the globe gain the opportunity to forge a more profound connection than was previously possible.
+This initiative is particularly significant considering the successive generations of Sikhs in the diaspora who are minimally exposed to Panjabi and Sikh content.
+The universal messages and timeless wisdom of Sabad are trapped behind people's disconnection with the script and lexicon of the time.

 PROCESS